pschafran/BPIC/README.md

 # Bayesian Phylogenetic Information Content

 #### Dev Notes:
+* Test files run up to: getting marginal likelihood and Galax output
-* Only tested on macOS Monterey (12.4), zsh shell, Python 3.8.5
+* Only tested on: 1) macOS Monterey (12.4), zsh shell, Python 3.8.5; 2) Ubuntu 14.04, bash shell, Python 3.7.6
 * Locus-based file arrangement untested

 #### To Do
 * Add CDS option for coding site partitioning
 * Ability to continue partially run analyses
+* Add options for processing AA seqs

 ## Overview
 Script for batch processing of homologous loci for up to 12 taxa to calculate Bayesian phylogenetic information content in the data.
 Steps: